-Please submit your 3-page preproposal (plus budget and CV; all documents in a SINGLE PDF file, 11 point font) by NOON on Wednesday, June 24, 2015 to limited@unm.edu with the subject line indicating: NSF-15-526 - your name.
+Please submit your 3-page preproposal (plus budget and CV; all documents in a SINGLE PDF file, 11 point font) by NOON on Wednesday, August 3, 2016 to limited@umm.edu with the subject line indicating: NSF-16-584 - your name.
 No late submissions will be considered.
-The pre-proposal should address the major points that will be included in the proposal narrative (describe the project design and activities to be undertaken, any participating organizations' commitment to the activity, and the anticipated outcomes of the activities for the participating students, geoscience professionals, and collaborating institutions.
-An implementation plan should be provided.
-The number and demographics of students participating in or affected by these activities should be described.
-Describe the strategies for documenting the impact of the proposed activities on student engagement and attainment in the geosciences and whether the anticipated project outcomes have been achieved.)
+The pre-proposal should address the major points that will be included in the proposal narrative (describe the goals and objectives of the proposed project, the intellectual focus, organizational structure, timetable, and any participating organizations' commitment to the activity.
+Provide information about the specific student population being targeted (e.g., demographics, grade level, critical juncture), as well as a justification as to why this particular population was chosen.; Describe the anticipated outcomes of the activities for the participating students, geoscience professionals, and collaborating institutions.
+Discuss the strategies for documenting the impact of the proposed activities on student engagement and attainment in the geosciences and whether the anticipated project outcomes have been achieved.)
 The 3-page narrative should be accompanied by a draft budget overview and an abbreviated PI CV.
 The scoring will be weighted as follows: proposal narrative (70%), draft budget overview (15%), and abbreviated PI CV (15%).

-Should you have any questions please feel free to contact Monica Fishel (mlfishel@unm.edu or 277-8114).
+Should you have any questions please feel free to contact is at limited@unm.edu.